Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2002-01-02-HTML5-collisions.md

 });
 </script>

 Check to see if everything is in your objects by writing to the console.
 Did it work?
+Yes?
 Great job!

 ## Try it yourself!